-If you’ve ever treated with a PT at Elite for this type of knee pain, or any type of knee rehab for that matter, you know that we focus a lot on improving your strength – but not just the muscles around your knee such as your quads, hamstrings, and calves, but also your hip and core muscles as well.
+If you’ve ever treated with a PT at Elite for this type of knee pain, or any type of knee rehab for that matter, you know that we focus a lot on improving your strength – but not just the muscles around your knees such as your quads, hamstrings, and calves, but also your hip and core muscles as well.
 We do this because there’s been a lot of quality research over the past decade that’s demonstrated that combining hip strengthening with knee strengthening is more effective than just strengthening the muscles around the knee.
 Why?
 The simplified answer is that the hip and core muscles play an important role in maintaining optimal hip, knee and ankle alignment and preventing abnormal tracking and loading of the patella, which can often result in common patellofemoral pain.

 Just recently, the Journal of Orthopaedic & Sports Physical Therapy published the largest study yet on this topic, a systematic review with meta-analysis, which is the strongest type of evidence-based research.
-This study, which included 14 trials and over 673 participants, confirmed what previous smaller trials has demonstrated: “This systematic review with meta-analyses provides evidence that hip and knee strengthening is not only effective, but also superior to knee strengthening alone, for decreasing pain intensity and improving activity in people with patellofemoral pain.”
+This study, which included 14 trials and over 673 participants, confirmed what previous smaller trials have demonstrated: “This systematic review with meta-analyses provides evidence that hip and knee strengthening is not only effective but also superior to knee strengthening alone, for decreasing pain intensity and improving activity in people with patellofemoral pain.”
 The authors also conclude that strength training of the hip and knee muscles 3 times per week for 6 weeks can be expected to decrease pain and improve activity in people with moderate-to-high levels of patellofemoral pain, and the benefits of this exercise program extend beyond the six week training period.